Rodent Exclusion Guide For Cleveland, OH Homes

 When you have a rodent hole, it is very easy to fill it up with a can of spray foam.
+People really think it is great stuff.
+Its inexpensive and easy to apply.
 While this is a valid option to fill voids, it should only be used as a filler or backer.
 Foam should be sealed over because rodents can gnaw through it.
-It is also not a good option for kitchens since it is porous and can create an unsanitary condition, when bacteria gets established in it.
+It is also not a good option for kitchens since it is porous.
+It can create an unsanitary condition, when bacteria gets established in it.

 There is a brand of spray foam that they sell in stores with a bittering agent in it.
 This taste repellent works to deter gnawing but it will not stop a rodent from digging it out.
 Alternatively you can lace your foam with white pepper powder.
 This helps make it more resistant to rats and mice.
 If you ever want to find out if a rat is using a hole, put some foam in it.
 They will rip it into shreds!
 When applying foam, it is important not to overfill.
 Spray foam expands.
 If it does over expand you can push it back in, before it completely cures.
 Otherwise you can return after it is hard and cut the excess off.
 When misapplied, foam can be very unsightly.

 If you have a smaller crack to fill, they sell backer rod.
 This is basically a foam rope.
 They sell it in multiple sizes, to fill smaller gaps, under 2″.
 This is good for gaps caused by freezing and thawing.
 Push it into the hole and then apply sealant over top.
 It can drastically save the amount of caulk/ sealant that you need to apply.
 They sell it in the weatherproofing aisle of stores.